Step-by-Step Video-to-Audio Synthesis via Negative Audio Guidance: Sensitivity analysis of the coefficients

 \section{Sensitivity analysis of the \PMfull\ coefficients}

-We conducted a sensitivity study on the guidance coefficients of \PMabbr\ ($\alpha$, $\beta$ in Eq.
-(9)).
-Specifically, we varied $\alpha \in \{3.5, 4.5\}$ and $\beta \in \{0.0, 1.0, 1.5, 2.0\}$ and generated audio tracks for all combinations of these parameter pairs.
+We conducted a sensitivity study on the guidance coefficients of \PMabbr\ ($\alpha$, $\beta$ in Eq.~(6).
+Specifically, we varied $\alpha \in \{3.5, 4.5\}$ and $\beta \in \{0.0, 1.0, 1.5, 2.0\}$ and generated audio tracks for all combinations of these parameter pairs in \textbf{random generation order}.
 The individual audio tracks and their corresponding composite audio were evaluated using the same setup and metrics described in Section 5.1.
-We used \clapaa\ for audio independency, IS and \fdpanns\ for audio quality, \clapta\ for text fidelity, IB-score for semantic alignment with video, and DeSync for temporal alignment with video.
+We used \clapaa\ for audio separability, IS and \fdpanns\ for audio quality, \clapta\ for text fidelity, IB-score for semantic alignment with video, and DeSync for temporal alignment with video.

 The results are summarized in \Cref{sup:tab:cfg_nag_sensitivity}.
 Both \clapaa\ and \clapta\ for the individual audio tracks consistently improved with increasing $\beta$.
 This indicates that \PMabbr\ effectively generates well-separated audio tracks with enhanced text alignment, likely due to reduced contamination from other audio concepts.
 The best \fdpanns\ and IB-score are achieved at $\beta = 1.0$, indicating that a moderate strength of \PMabbr\ also enhances audio fidelity and semantic alignment with video.
-Using small $\alpha$ slightly deteriorates performance across all metrics, potentially due to the degradation of the performance of the base MMAudio (the default CFG strength recommended by \citet{cheng2024taming} is 4.5).
+Using a small $\alpha$ slightly deteriorates performance across all metrics, potentially due to the degradation of the performance of the base MMAudio (the default CFG strength recommended by Cheng et al.~\cite{cheng2024taming} is 4.5).
 Considering trade-offs among these metrics, we selected $\alpha=4.5$ and $\beta=1.5$ as our default setting.